We've Helped Over 10,000 New Yorkers Just Like You. Para llamadas en español 646-846-9346. Call (718) 524-3389 NOW for Free Advice!

 Therefore, traditional standards should be applied regardless of whether the employee is at a conventional workplace maintained by the employer or working from home at their residence.
 The court remanded the case to the Board to issue a decision consistent with the normal principles applied in workers’ compensation cases.

-Under long-standing workers’ compensation principles, an injury is not compensable if it occurred while the employee was engaged in a “purely personal” activity.
-A purely personal activity is one that is not reasonable or sufficiently work-related under the circumstances.
+Under long-standing workers’ compensation principles, an injury is not compensable if it occurred while the employee was engaged in a “purely personal” activity unrelated to work responsibilities.
+A purely personal activity is one that is not "reasonable and sufficiently work related under the circumstances."

 The court also found that it would be incorrect to apply a standard that did not allow for compensation when employees are injured on short breaks such as coffee breaks or bathroom breaks.
 A short break is defined as a “momentary deviation from the work routine for a customary and accepted purpose.”